sashperso/RHEL6_Health_Check/README.md

-# rhel
+# rhel6_health_check

-The goal of this project is to automate a RHEL health check.
+The goal of this project is to automate a RHEL6 health check, and is an expansion from the rhel_health_check_crew's initial playbook to automate a RHEL8 health check.
 This allows a consultant more time for analysis and recommendations, rather than conducting information gathering activities.

 ## Name
-Automated RHEL Health Check
+Automated RHEL6 Health Check

 ## Description
-This project uses Ansible to automate certain components of a RHEL health check.
+This project uses Ansible to automate certain components of a RHEL6 health check.
-An existing RHEL health check template can be found here: https://gitlab.consulting.redhat.com/customer-success/consulting-engagement-reports/cer-template/-/blob/master/canned-content/en_US/RHEL-HC/implementation.adoc
+An existing RHEL6 health check template can be found here: https://gitlab.consulting.redhat.com/customer-success/consulting-engagement-reports/cer-template/-/blob/master/canned-content/en_US/RHEL-HC/implementation.adoc

 ### Strengths